What is Pupil Premium?

 These benefits have now been rolled into a single benefit, called Universal Credit.
 From April 2018, free school meals and pupil premium will only be allocated to pupils with a family income under £7,400 per year (after tax and not including any benefits you get).

-Ivingswood Academy subscribes to a service from Bucks CC which automatically identifies which children are eligible for Pupil Premium.
+Ivingswood Academy subscribes to a service from Buckinghamshire Council which automatically identifies which children are eligible for Pupil Premium.